 In many cases, shoulder pain is temporary and occurs due to overuse, strain, and minor injuries.
 To treat new shoulder pain, people should try:

-- resting the injured shoulder, avoiding excessive movement or weight bearing
+- resting the injured shoulder, avoiding excessive movement or heavy lifting

 - compressing the area with a bandage or wrap to reduce swelling